magicmarie/RentaCar/Vision_Document_RentaCar.md

   functions, and staff cannot access admin configuration.

 **Documentation**
-- The system must be accompanied by a user manual covering the admin, staff, and customer workflows.
+- The project's `README.md` serves as the user-facing manual, covering setup, the admin/staff/customer feature set, a role-permission matrix, and the full API reference — in place of a separate standalone user manual document.
-- All code must be documented with inline comments where logic is non-obvious.
+- Code is documented with inline comments where logic is genuinely non-obvious;
+  coverage is strongest in the business-rule-heavy services (e.g. billing calculation, the rule-based recommendation filter) and lighter elsewhere.